Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: Introduction

 {

 \centerline{\sc Acknowledgments} I would like to thank Leslie Greengard for suggesting this problem and for many interesting conversations along the way.
-I would also like to thank Shidong Jiang, Felipe Vico, and Alex Barnett for many very helpful discussions of this material and pointers to the literature on this problem, and Mike O'Neil for Figure~\ref{fig0}.
-I am very grateful to Manas Rachh for carefully reading this manuscript and providing very useful comments.
-I would like to thank David Jerison for useful discussions about these issues.
-I am finally very grateful for the support of the Flatiron Institute of the Simons Foundation. }
+I would also like to thank Manas Rachh, Shidong Jiang, Felipe Vico, and Alex Barnett for many helpful discussions of this material and pointers to the literature on this problem.
+I am very grateful to Manas for carefully reading this manuscript and providing very useful comments.
+I would like to thank David Jerison, Rafe Mazzeo and Andras Vasy for useful discussions about these issues.
+I am also very grateful for the support of the Flatiron Institute of the Simons Foundation, and for the support of Stanford University through the Bergman Visiting Scholarship.
+I would finally like the thank the referees for Parts I, II and III whose careful reading and thoughtful comments have lead to very substantial improvements in all 3 papers. }